 Ingrid Ranka du Hullu

-Ranka began practicing at Zen River in 2006, and has been a resident since 2008.
-She is the head seamstress of the Atelier sewing room and takes care of the temples’ financial administration.
-Ranka leads classes at the Zen River boat in Groningen as well as visiting groups in other parts of the Netherlands.
+She started practising at Zen River in 2006 and has been a resident since 2008.
+For many years, she was the head seamstress of the Atelier sewing room and financial administrator.
+Ranka received Jukai in 2008, Shukke Tokudo in 2010, performed Hossenshiki in 2013, became Hoshi in 2014, and received Shiho from Tenkei Roshi in 2016.
+Since then she has led classes at the Zen River boat in Groningen and also visited Zen groups in other parts of the Netherlands.

 White Plum Lineage